-He joined VdA in 1991 and currently is the group executive partner of the infrastructure, energy and natural resources group, and heads the energy and natural resources practice.
-In this capacity he has participated and led teams involved in the most relevant transactions carried out in Portugal to date on the power (including the renewable energies), oil and gas, road, transport, water and wastes sectors.
+He joined VdA in 1991 and is currently is the group executive partner of the infrastructure, energy and natural resources group.
+In this capacity, he has participated and led teams involved in the most relevant transactions carried out in Portugal to date on the power (including the renewable energies), oil and gas, road, transport, water and wastes sectors.
 He has also been actively working in regulation and public procurement procedures of those sectors.